What is soap?

 - 3.9 ounces lye

-Once I am have both ready, I need my stick blender.
-I pour the lye water into the oils carefully, and start to stir.
+Once both the oil/fat combination and lye solution are ready, I need my stick blender.
+I pour the lye water into the oils carefully, and start to stir (silicone spatulas work great for this).
+This is where the magic starts…

 The reaction is starting to take place, but will depend on the ingredients.
-This combination has a reaction that is pretty quick.
+This particular combination has a reaction that is pretty quick.
 You will see it thicken and emulsify with the use of the stick blender.
+Try not to introduce too much air into the mix.

-As it gets thicker, you can have fun sculpting the tops like icing on a cake.
+Before poring the soap mixture into the mold make sure there are no oils separated from the mix.
+As it gets thicker (the oils reacting with the lye and starting to cure), you can have fun sculpting the tops like icing on a cake.
 NO LICKING THOUGH!!!
-This is a laundry bar, but when using other recipes you can color portions to swirl etc.
+This recipe is a going to be a laundry bar, but when using other recipes you can colour portions of the mix to swirl and make designs etc. Soap makers can be quite creative in their designs.